open-telemetry/community/elections/2021/governance-committee-election.md

 # Vote

-Everyone with voting rights my log into
+Everyone with voting rights may log into
 [Helios Voting](https://vote.heliosvoting.org/helios/elections/bbeab1b8-1406-11ec-b980-eacead3a3158/view)
 using their GitHub account.
 Voting will be approval voting.
 Each voter may select up to 5 candidates.